mediaelement/mediaelement/docs/installation.md

 1. Just remove the entire content of the folder and Paste the content of the `build` folder from the latest version of `MediaElementJS` inside of it.

-2. Download the [wp-mediaelement.zip](https://github.com/mediaelement/mediaelement/files/842296/wp-mediaelement.zip) file, unzip it and move all its content inside the in the `wp-includes/js/mediaelement` folder.
+2. Download the [wp-mediaelement.zip](https://github.com/mediaelement/mediaelement/files/1009558/wp-mediaelement.zip) file, unzip it and move all its content inside the in the `wp-includes/js/mediaelement` folder.

 <a id="wp-functions"></a>
 #### `wp-includes/functions.php`

+**NOTE**: WordPress has not approved this change officially, so do it under your own risk.

 1. In the `wp_check_filetype()` method, add the following condition inside this loop:
 ```